wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/set-up-git-provider-authentication-for-choreo-deployments.md

 ## Connect a Git repository to Choreo

-You can connect Bitbucket, Gitlab repositories to choreo organization using access tokens (API tokens for Bitbucket, Personal access tokens for GitLab).
-For github, the developers can install  [WSO2 Cloud App](https://github.com/marketplace/choreo-apps) during component creation and get necessary permissions via Github itself.
+You can connect Bitbucket, GitLab repositories to choreo organization using access tokens (API tokens for Bitbucket, Personal access tokens for GitLab).
+For GitHub, the developers can install  [WSO2 Cloud App](https://github.com/marketplace/choreo-apps) during component creation and get necessary permissions via GitHub itself.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console header, go to the **Organization** list and select your organization.